 |Transfer*||N/A||N/A||Feb 1, 2014||Oct 1, 2014|

 |Graduate||Contact your department for application materials and deadlines.|

 *By submitting the CES application for admission, new freshman students will be considered for academic scholarships.
 (Keep in mind that international students and new transfer students are not eligible for academic scholarships upon their entrance to BYU.)
-Transfer and international students can apply for academic scholarships as Continuing students after having completed at least one full enrollment (12 credit hours) at BYU on or before to the appropriate February 1 application deadline.
-To be considered for other awards, you must complete the online scholarship application (formerly known as the COMPREHENSIVE scholarship application) accessible at: saasta.byu.edu/auth/scholarship or myBYU, or by clicking on step 3 on the left side of this web page.
+Transfer and international students can apply for academic scholarships as Continuing students after having completed at least one full enrollment (12 credit hours) at BYU on or before to the appropriate March 1 application deadline.
+To be considered for other awards, you must complete the online scholarship application accessible at: saasta.byu.edu/auth/scholarship or myBYU, or by clicking on step 3 on the left side of this web page.